UnderscorePoY/pokemon-routetwo/README.md

 `"command"` : Every command will be put between quotation marks.
 You SHOULD NOT be writing these quotation marks in your routing files.
 `"alias"` : An alias refers to a shorter name for a given command.
 `"CoMMAnd"` : Every command is case-incensitive.
 You can capitalize at will.
-- The convention from the initial release is to keep commands lowercase, and names/moves/etc uppercase.
+○ The convention from the initial release is to keep commands lowercase, and names/moves/etc uppercase.
-- You can disobey this convention at will.
+○ You can disobey this convention at will.
-- For readability purposes, the commands here will display some uppercase letters.
+○ For readability purposes, the commands here will display some uppercase letters.
 `<ARGUMENT>` : When using angle brackets, it refers to a mandatory argument.
 You SHOULD NOT be writing these brackets in your routing files.
-`\[ARGUMENT\]` : when using square brackets, it refers to an optional argument.
+`[ARGUMENT]` : when using square brackets, it refers to an optional argument.
 You can omit it if you don't need it.
 You SHOULD NOT be writing these brackets in your routing files.

-#### -- --

 #### 4. MAKING A ROUTE FILE

 ##### 4.1 - COMMENTS
   `"//"` : Starts a comment.
 Either at the start of a line or at the end of instructions.
-           Used as documentation for the reader/router.
+> Used as documentation for the reader/router.

 ##### 4.2 - GENERIC DISPLAY
 ###### 4.2.1 - Money :